 Diets high in sugar and processed foods can contribute to inflammation throughout the body, including the lungs.
 Aim for a balanced diet rich in whole, nutrient-dense foods that support respiratory health.

-Leading a sedentary lifestyle can lead to weakened respiratory muscles and reduced lung capacity.
-Engage in regular physical activity to keep your lungs and body strong.
+A sedentary lifestyle can weaken respiratory muscles and reduce lung capacity.
+Engage in regular physical activity and stay active to keep your lungs and body strong.

 Ignoring Allergies and Respiratory Symptoms: Seek Medical Attention